unsw-restech/unsw-restech.github.io/docs/using_katana/accessing_katana.md

 ## SSH KeepAlive

-To stop your connection disconnecting after some idle time, you can send null packets to keep your session alive.
+To stop your connection disconnecting after some idle time, you can send some empty packets to keep your session alive.
 You want to change the frequency of these packets from 0 (none) to a small time interval, say 60 seconds.
 The configuration differs depending on the SSH client used.

 On PuTTy: Category -> Connection -> "Seconds between keepalives"